elguel/elguelvizspotify.github.io/index.md

 ### Daily TOP-200 songs data

+The data was collected from daily TOP-200 chart using the defined time frame.
-Let's see how average streaming developed over 3 months of 2020 and compare it to the previous year - we see that average number of streams was larger than in 2019, although the number dropped in March to a level below the 2019 level.
+Let's see average streaming over 3 months of 2020 and compare it to the previous year - we see that average number of streams was larger than in 2019, although the number dropped in March to a level below the 2019 level.

 {% include yoy.html %}

-To understand the listening habits of the 4 Nordic countries better, it's good to check distribution of **song characteristics**.
+To understand listening habits of the 4 Nordic countries better, it's good to check distribution of **song characteristics**.
 Measures of song characteristics is something that Spotify provides.
 The following song characteristics were included:
 - tempo (tempo of a track in beats per minute (BPM))
-- danceability (a value of 0.0 is least danceable and 1.0 is most danceable)
+- danceability (a value of 0.0 means least danceable and 1.0 means most danceable)
 - acousticness (a confidence measure from 0.0 to 1.0 of whether the track is acoustic)
-- loudness (psychological correlate of physical strength (amplitude, in db)
+- loudness (psychological correlate of physical strength (amplitude, in db))
 - duration (track duration in ms, converted to minutes for the visualization)
 - popularity (measure based on the total number of plays compared to other tracks and how recent those plays were)
-- energy (a value of 0.0 is least energetic and 1.0 is most energetic)
+- energy (a value of 0.0 means least energetic and 1.0 means most energetic)

 For more details see [Spotify audio features](https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-features/).

 {% include groupedchars.html %}

-This chart provides more insight on how average song characteristics differ between the 4 countries:
+This chart below provides more insight on how average song characteristics differ between the 4 countries.

 {% include 2020chars.html %}